-9. Banks shall formulate a Board-approved comprehensive debit cards issuance policy and issue debit cards in accordance with the same.
+9. A bank shall formulate a Board-approved comprehensive debit cards issuance policy and issue debit cards in accordance with the same.
 Prior approval of the Reserve Bank is not necessary for banks desirous of issuing debit cards to their customers.
 10. Debit cards shall only be issued to customers having Savings Bank / Current Accounts.
-11. No bank shall issue debit cards to cash credit / loan accounts.
+11. A bank shall not issue debit cards to cash credit / loan accounts.
 However, it will not preclude the banks from linking the overdraft facility provided along with Pradhan Mantri Jan Dhan Yojana accounts or Kisan Credit Card accounts with a debit card.
-12. Banks shall not force a customer to avail debit card facility and shall not link issuance of debit card to availment of any other facility from the bank.
+12. A bank shall not force a customer to avail debit card facility and shall not link issuance of debit card to availment of any other facility from the bank.